Slave Coast of West Africa: Human toll

 The coast was also called "the White man's grave" because of the mass amount of death from illnesses such as yellow fever, malaria, heat exhaustion, and many gastro-entero sicknesses.
 In 1841, 80% of British sailors serving in military expeditions on the Niger River were infected with fevers.
 Between 1844 and 1854, 20 of the 74 French missionaries in Senegal died from local illnesses, and 19 more died shortly after arriving back to France.
 Intermarriage has been documented in ports like Ouidah where Europeans were permanently stationed.
 Communication was quite extensive among all three areas of trade, to the point where even individual enslaved people could be tracked.

 The trans-Atlantic slave trade resulted in a vast and unknown loss of life for African captives both in and outside the Americas.
 Over a million people are thought to have died during their transport to the New World.
-More died soon after their arrival.
-The number of lives lost in the procurement of slaves remains a mystery but may equal or exceed the number of people who survived to be enslaved.

 Modern historians estimate that between two and three million people were transported out of this region and traded for goods like alcohol and tobacco from the Americas and textiles from Europe as part of the triangular trade.
 Historians have noted that though official records state that twelve million enslaved Africans were transported to the Americas from Africa, the actual number of slaves purchased by European slave traders was considerably higher.
 Alongside other forms of trade, this complex exchange also fostered cultural exchanges between these three regions, involving religions, architectural styles, languages, and knowledge.
 In addition to the enslaved people, free men used the exchange routes to travel to new destinations, and both slaves and free travelers helped blend European and African cultures.
 After the institution of slavery was abolished by successive European governments, the transatlantic slave trade continued for a time, with independent traders operating in violation of their countries' laws.